The last book from the Nobel Prize-winning author Aleksandr Solzhenitsyn

 “In terms of the effect he has had on history, Solzhenitsyn is the dominant writer of [the twentieth] century”

-Aleksandr Solzhenitsyn was awarded the Nobel Prize in Literature in 1970, and his work continues to receive international acclaim.
+Aleksandr Solzhenitsyn was awarded the Nobel Prize in Literature in 1970 and his work continues to receive international acclaim.
 Through his writings, particularly The Gulag Archipelago and One Day in the Life of Ivan Denisovich, he helped to make the world aware of the Gulag, the Soviet Union’s forced labour camp system.
 He was expelled from the Soviet Union in 1974 and returned to Russia in 1994.
-He died on 2 August 2008.
+He died in 2008.

-These stories have been translated by Kenneth Lanz and Stephan Solzhenitsyn.
+These stories have been translated by Kenneth Lantz and Stephan Solzhenitsyn.